shiggl/melee-tools/README.md

 [^2]: It's a good practice to save the .dat and texture files together in their own labelled folder, and it's recommended to keep an unedited copy of your .dat and texture folder as a backup
 [^3]: By default, the imported `.dae` already comes broken down by material and is thus easier to manipulate and change without creating objects with too many assigned materials.
 The skeleton found in the `.dae` format is also incomplete and inaccurate and will result in crashes in-game, hence the inclusion of the `.smd` file.
 [^4]: A budget refers to the general ceiling of total polys/tris rendered on screen.
 Since SSBM is a gamecube game, it's generally best to try and remain relatively low poly, and make up detail in texturing.
+[^5]: Nodes are how shaders and compositing are constructed in Blender.
+They're pretty intuitive and color coded, for the purpose of this tutorial, there's not any advanced knowledge needed— especially because compatibility when it comes to importing into HSDRaw.
+[^6]: It's important to realize there's a difference between the _active_ object and _selected_ objects.
+The active object is the most recently (shift) clicked object, indicated by the bright orange outline around the mesh.
+When selecting multiple objects, actions are typically applied to the active object first and foremost.
+For example, if you `Shift+LMB` Object B → Object A, Object A will be the active object.